Hemant-Agrawal/upstox-login-playwright/README.md

 # Upstox Login Automation

 A Node.js API server that automates the Upstox login process using Playwright browser automation.
-This project provides an Express.js endpoint that handles authentication to the Upstox trading platform, including OTP generation and PIN entry.
+This project provides a web interface and RESTful API endpoint that handles authentication to the Upstox trading platform, including OTP generation, PIN entry, and token exchange.

 Repository: [https://github.com/Hemant-Agrawal/upstox-login-playwright](https://github.com/Hemant-Agrawal/upstox-login-playwright)